mk12/sicp/README.md

 To build the website, make sure you have all the [dependencies](#dependencies) and then run `make docs`.
 A separate process builds each HTML file, so you can significantly speed this up by parallelizing, for example `make docs -j10`.

-To view the website, open [docs/index.html](docs/index.html) in your browser.
+To view the website, open [docs/index.html] in your browser.

 ### Implementation

-The generator starts in [docgen.c](tools/docgen.c).
+The generator starts in [docgen.c].
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
-It then forks to Pandoc, which runs [filter.lua](notes/pandoc/filter.lua).
+It then forks to Pandoc, which runs [filter.lua].
 The Lua filter deals with internal links, citations, code blocks, math, and diagrams.

 To render math and diagrams, the Lua filter communicates over a Unix socket with the render.ts server (described below).
 It uses [luaposix] to do this, which loads its C modules from `.so` files.
 We therefore require Pandoc to be dynamically linked to libc; the [fully static builds][static] provided for Linux will not work.

-The render.ts server is a [Deno] server implemented in [render.ts](notes/pandoc/render.ts).
+The render.ts server is a [Deno] server implemented in [render.ts].
 It serves requests in a simple text-based protocol over a Unix socket.
 It renders math using [KaTeX], and converts ASCII diagrams to SVG using [svgbob] and [svgo].
 The benefit of this approach, rather than invoking these tools directly in the Lua filter, is that it avoids spawning a new process for every piece of inline math.

 Pandoc highlights code with [skylighting], which uses [Kate's XML syntax format][kate] to recognize languages.
-In this case it uses [scheme.xml](notes/pandoc/scheme.xml), which I modified from [the original][scheme.xml].
+In this case it uses [scheme.xml], which I modified from [the original][kde-scheme.xml].

-Pandoc assembles the result using [template.html](notes/pandoc/template.html).
-The template embeds SVGs from [notes/assets](notes/assets) rather than linking to them.
+Pandoc assembles the result using [template.html].
+The template embeds SVGs from [notes/assets/] rather than linking to them.
 (For SVGs that occur multiple times, it embeds them once at the top and then instantiates them with the `<use>` tag.)

-Finally, `docgen` post-processes the HTML and writes it in [docs/](docs).
+Finally, `docgen` post-processes the HTML and writes it in [docs/].

-The pages are styled by [style.css](docs/style.css).
+The pages are styled by [style.css].
 It follows the [BEM naming guide][bem].

 ## Contributing